arinco-crew-community/app-service-private-link/README.md

 ### Deploy app code

 Now we can deploy the sample application to the app service.
+This command may take some time (~5 minutes)

 ``` sh
 az webapp deployment source config \